joongsup/ncaam_coaches/README.md

 -----------------

 -   for files that don't need to be tracked, add them to .gitignore
--   if already pushed to remote repo, run the following and push as outlined here (<https://github.com/STAT545-UBC/Discussion/issues/122>): git rm --cached <filename goes here>
+-   if already pushed to remote repo, run the following and push as outlined here (<https://github.com/STAT545-UBC/Discussion/issues/122>): git rm --cached file\_name